Set up Google Shopping Feed

 Custom Labels for Google Ads

 The Google Shopping feed supports custom labels(custom_label_0 to custom_label_4).
-Custom labels are used in Google Ads to divide your products into campaigns and control bidding - so you can bid higher on bestsellers or discounted items.
+Custom labels are used in Google Ads to divide your products into campaigns and control bidding, so you can bid higher on bestsellers or discounted items.

 Automatic custom labels